sha3sha3/UE-DSSPlugin/README.md

 7. Yaw: Rotation arround Z-Axis Coordinates TravelOptions selected
 ```
 # DSS Server Configuration
-Make sure to have Curls and Telnet installed on your server
+Make sure to have Curl and Telnet installed on your server

 ```json
 {